 Neuroscience Institute Travel Awards

 The Neuroscience Institute sponsors travel awards to support trainees who need financial assistance to present their work at Neuroscience conferences, workshops, or other professional meetings.
-These awards are intended to help cover eligible travel-related expenses, support professional development and networking opportunities, and highlight and promote the outstanding research conducted by our trainees.
+These awards help cover eligible travel-related expenses, support professional development and networking opportunities, and highlight and promote the outstanding research conducted by our trainees.
 Calls for applications are distributed every three months.

 Workshop/Conference Proposals